pandas-dev/pandas/CONTRIBUTING.md

   - An informal commit message format is in effect for the project, please try and adhere to it.
 Use a "ENH: ", "TST:", "BUG:", "DOC:", etc' prefix in your commit title.
 Check the output of "git log" for examples.
   - RELEASE.rst and doc/source/vx.y.z.txt contain an on-going changelog for each release as it is worked on.
 Add entries to these files as needed in a separate commit in your PR, documenting the fix, enhancement or (unavoidable) breaking change.
   - For extra brownie points, use "git rebase -i" to squash and reorder commits in your PR so that the history makes the most sense.
 Use your own judgment to decide what history needs to be preserved.
+  - On the subject of [PEP8](http://www.python.org/dev/peps/pep-0008/): yes.
+  - On the subject of massive PEP8 fix PRs touching everything, please consider the following:
+    - They create merge conflicts for people working in their own fork.
+    - They makes git blame less effective.
+    - Different tools / people achieve PEP8 in different styles.
+This can create "style wars" and churn that produces little real benefit.
+    - If your code changes are intermixed with style fixes, they are harder to review before merging.
+Keep style fixes in separate commits.
+    - it's fine to clean-up a little around an area you just worked on.

+    Having said that, if you still feel a PEP8 storm is in order, go for it.

 Please see [Developers](http://pandas.pydata.org/developers.html) page on the project website for more details.